isi95010/DrallionMacOS/docs/README.md

 - I2C Touchscreen (WCOM48E2)
     - Works with VoodooI2C and VoodooI2CHID.
 Use an updated VoodooGPIO which includes [commit692f9e4](https://github.com/VoodooI2C/VoodooGPIO/commit/692f9e4c6c01aee2d2953778126eea677e7b46d1).
     - GPIO interrupt mode can be achieved using my SSDT or making your own (pin 0x117)
-- Touchpad in PS2 emulation mode
+- ~~Touchpad in PS2 emulation mode~~

->Sadly, the Elan touchpad does not work in I2C mode in MacOS and this may never change.
+>~~Sadly, the Elan touchpad does not work in I2C mode in MacOS and this may never change.
 Luckily, the hardware supports emulating the touchpad as a PS2 mouse (with VoodooPS2Mouse.kext).
 Only one ACPI rename patch is required to enable PS2 emulation, and another rename + SSDT hotpatch to "enable" the PS2M device in ACPI.
 PS2 mode limits the touchpad to single finger input and click/tap.
 IE, no scrolling using 2 fingers or right-clicking with two-finger taps.
 You can right click by clicking or tapping on the bottom right side.
 Having such limited gestures in PS2 mode is not too bad if you have a Drallion with a compatible touchscreen, like the WCOM48E2.
 You can use multi-finger gestures with the touchscreen.
 Fortunately, the touchpad will still work in I2C mode in Windows and Linux because PS2 emulation mode in MacOS is achieved with hotpaching using OpenCore.
-Keep in mind that if you use other OSes, you may need to fully shutdown before restarting in MacOS (IE, cold boot) to reactivate PS2 mode.
+Keep in mind that if you use other OSes, you may need to fully shutdown before restarting in MacOS (IE, cold boot) to reactivate PS2 mode.~~

 - Elan Touchpad in I2C mode
-	- If you have any suggestions please share.
+	- Works with VoodooI2C release + VoodooI2CElan with the commit [#42d8f31](https://github.com/VoodooI2C/VoodooI2CELAN/commit/42d8f31aa964be557efbfbc9f8ffca4f436558a4).
+Credit to 1revenger1 for identifying the problem.
+        - GPIO interrupt mode can be achieved using my SSDT or making your own (pin 0x23)

 ### Kexts